-Valuation Date June 30, 2022

-Actuarial Cost Method Entry Age Normal Cost

-Actuarial Assumptions:

-Expected Remaining Service Lives 7 years

-Investment Rate of Return 6.9% net of investment expense

-Mortality The mortality rate assumption used was based upon an experience study performed on plan data for the period July 1, 2009 through June 30, 2014.
-The data was then assigned credibility weighting and combined with a standard table to produce current levels of mortality.
-This mortality was then projected forward to a period equivalent to the estimated duration of the System's liabilities.
+Valuation Date June 30, 2022 Actuarial Cost Method Entry Age Normal Cost Actuarial Assumptions: Expected Remaining Service Lives 7 years Investment Rate of Return 6.9% net of investment expense Mortality The mortality rate assumption used was based upon an experience study performed on plan data for the period July 1, 2009 through June 30, 2014.
+The data was then assigned credibility weighting and combined with a standard table to produce current levels of mortality This mortality was then projected forward to a period equivalent to the estimated duration of the System's liabilities.
 Annuity values calculated based on this mortality were compared to those produced by using a set-back of standard tables.
 The result of the procedure indicated that the tables used would produce liability values approximating the appropriate generational mortality tables.

-Salary Increases, including inflation (2.875%) and merit
+Salary Increases, including inflation Years of Salary

-Years of Salary
+Salary Increases, including inflation Years of Salary

-Service Growth Rate
+(2.50%) and merit Service Growth Rate

 1-2 14.10%

 3-24 5.20%

-25 & Over 4.75%
+25 & Over 4.50%

-The discount rate used to measure the total pension liability was 6.9%.
+The discount rate used to measure the total pension liability was 6.9.%.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rates and that contributions from participating employers will be made at the actuarially determined rates approved by the Public Retirement System's Actuarial Committee, taking into consideration the recommendation of the actuary.
 Based on those assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.